A 5-STAR RATED MADISON DENTIST

 Sleep Apnea: The Unseen Costs of Inadequate Sleep

 There are few things in life more refreshing than a good night’s sleep.
 Do you toss and turn throughout the night?
 Is your snoring keeping your significant other awake?
 Are you struggling to fight through your fatigue during the day?
-If you answered yes to any of these questions, you may be one of the estimated 18 million people living with a sleep apnea.
+If you answered yes to any of these questions, you may be one of the estimated 18 million people living with sleep apnea.
 Though it is one of the most common chronic sleep disorders, the overwhelming majority of sleep apnea cases have not yet been identified.
 Beyond excessive sleepiness, undiagnosed and untreated sleep apnea can lead to a number of hidden costs that affect both your health and well-being.
 Our vision is simple: to give the gift of restored sleep to each of our at-risk patients.
-The ability to change lives in such a small but dramatic way is an incredible opportunity and it is one that we take personal.
+The ability to change lives in such a small but dramatic way is an incredible opportunity and it is one that we take personally.

 What is Sleep Apnea?